runonbitcoin/run-db/README.md

 ## Performing Custom Queries

-RUN-DB uses SQLite as its underlying database in [WAL](https://sqlite.org/wal.html) mode.
-SQLite and WAL allows multiple connections to the database so long as there is only one writer, which should be RUN-DB.
-Alternatively, forking RUN-DB to create new endpoints for your application may be simpler.
+Run-DB uses SQLite as its underlying database in [WAL](https://sqlite.org/wal.html) mode.
+SQLite and WAL allows multiple connections to the database so long as there is only one writer, which should be Run-DB.
+Alternatively, forking Run-DB to create new endpoints for your application may be simpler.

 ### Example Queries